 Strawberry Jam Spelt Brioche Bread.
 If you like toast and jam, you are going to absolutely love this!
 Imagine a soft, mildly sweet, spelt flour brioche bread with a swirl of luscious homemade strawberry jam.
 Ideal for your breakfast/brunch, snack, and dessert.

-- Shape the dough into a ball and place it back in the bowl.
+- First rise: shape the dough into a ball and place it back in the bowl (pic.
+1).
 Cover it with a clean cloth and let the dough rise for 2 hours at room temperature, protected from air draughts.
+Pictures 2 and 3 show how the dough has risen after 1 hour and after 2 hours.

 - When the dough has risen, punch it down, then place it onto a floured surface.
 Quickly knead it a few more seconds, then roll it with a rolling pin trying to get a rectangle of dough about 3 mm thick (30×40 cm).

-- Once the dough is stretched, spread a layer of strawberry jam, leaving about 2 centimeters of empty border all around.
+- After, spread a layer of strawberry jam, leaving about 2 cm of empty border all around.

-- Bake the strawberry jam brioche bread for about 25-30 minutes, watching while cooking so that it doesn’t overcook.
+Watch while it's cooking so it doesn’t overcook.
 You can put a piece of foil to cover the top if you see it is browning too much.
+Leave it in the pan to cool down before unmolding.